AlgoBrother/MayaTok-BPE/README.md

 ## Future Targets
-Making it pip installable.
+- Making it pip installable.

-More faster merging and better CPU usage
+- Faster merging and better CPU usage

-Better merges.
+- Better merges.
 As the creator of this project, I will agree I am not fully satisfied with the current merge file and aim to improve it in future updates.

-Adding proper bincode support to make it more faster.
+- bincode support for faster loading.